The third edition of the Altrincham Today magazine is out now – and it’s still completely FREE.

 - Marks & Spencer, Ashley Road, Hale

 - Costa Coffee, Stockport Road, Timperley

-What’s in the second issue?
+What’s in the third issue?

 Once again, 99% of the content in the magazine is completely unique and has never been anywhere else before.